eldipa/book-of-gehn/posts/arm/2020-12-27-TLDR-Quick-Overview-of-Arm.md

 (`ldm`) and *store multiple* (`stm`) instructions.

-They have a base address, a *set* of registers and an *indexing affix* which controls how to "iterate the array/memory".
+They have a base address, a *set* of registers and an *indexing affix* that controls how to "iterate the array/memory".

 Four indexing exists: increment of the base address after/before accessing the memory (`ia`/`ib`) and decrement of the base address after/before